jupyterhub/jupyterhub/docs/getting-started.md

 export CONFIGPROXY_AUTH_TOKEN=`openssl rand -hex 32`
 ```

-If you don't set this, the Hub will generate a random key itself, which means that any time you restart
+This env variable needs to be visible to the Hub and Proxy.
+If you don't set this, the Hub will generate a
-the Hub you **must also restart the Proxy**.
-If the proxy is a subprocess of the Hub, this should happen
+random key itself, which means that any time you restart the Hub you **must also restart the Proxy**.
+If
-automatically (this is the default configuration).
+the proxy is a subprocess of the Hub, this should happen automatically (this is the default configuration).

-**(Min: does the cookie secret and auth token env vars need to be only visible by root?)** What if other users can see them?

 ## Configuring Authentication